Josie de la Cruz Park

 About the Location

-The park underwent significant changes over the decades.
-In the 1960s and 1970s, it served as a gathering point for political activism against the Vietnam War draft.
+The park has witnessed Oakland's changing tides over the decades.
+Back in the '60s and '70s, it became a hotspot for political activism where people gathered to protest the Vietnam War draft.

 All Features & Facilities